wintvelt/mb-btw-export/README.md

 ## Background
 By default, Moneybird does not provide any reporting that takes exports or snapshots into account.
 In Moneybird, purchase invoices and receipts may be changed at any time.
 Which is great, but not so good for reporting.
-Changes to a document after it has been exported may get lost in reporting.
+Changes to a document after it has been exported may get lost.

 #### An example of the issue
 - In January, a receipt is added, with 21% VAT.